 Is metadata searchable?

-Yes, currently content search uses specific elements from item details: title, tags, snippet, description, accessinformation.
-Changes you make to these elements from within the metadata editor or from the item page are automatically synchronized in both places.
+Yes, currently content search uses specific elements from details set in the item page: title, tags, snippet, description, accessinformation.
+Changes you make to these elements from the metadata editor or from the item page are automatically synchronized in both places.
 Metadata associated with the layers in a feature layer is not searchable.
 Future updates to ArcGIS Hub will include support for searching the full metadata document.

 Is metadata included when data is exported from a hosted feature layer?